SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-remote-hiveboard.md

 register_closure("blinky_set_hex", blinky_set_hex, args_description, nil)
 ```

+!!! hint
     The reference documentation for the registration of closures, as well as everything involving user callbacks is linked [here](../../reference/Buzz/index.md#bittybuzzuserfunctions-managing-user-functions).

 ### Calling a Remote Closure